Jean Burden: Biography

 Born in Waukegan, Illinois, Burden was an only child.
 She developed an interest in poetry at age 7 which continued throughout her adult life.
 As a child, she adopted a small kitten which found her reading on her porch, and from that time forward she always had one or two cats.
 Her cats figure in some of her poetry and inspired her to write several books on cats, such as the bestseller The Classic Cat.
 She wrote many books on the care of animals for the Friskie Corporation, selling between two and three million copies.
 The first of her two books of poetry, Naked as the Glass, was praised by U.S. Poet Laureate Howard Nemerov as filled with "unobtrusive technical virtuosity".

 Burden received the only two-year scholarship offered to women to attend the University of Chicago where she studied under Thornton Wilder and graduated in 1936.

 Personal life

 Burden and her husband David were married from 1940 to 1949.

-After the dissolution of their marriage, Jean met Alan Watts and they had a "four year, tumultuous love affair."
+Six years after the dissolution of their marriage, Jean met Alan Watts and they had a "four year, tumultuous love affair."
 In describing Watts, she said, "He was a very difficult man to be in love with.
 He was a rogue.
 He drank too much.
 Women were catnip to him.
 I finally couldn’t reconcile his moral hypocrisy."
 And yet, she called him, "one of the most fascinating men I have ever met."

 Though her affair with Watts ended badly, the union inspired Watts to call Jean in his autobiography (p.
 297) an "important influence."
 Jean used Alan's calligraphy and a quote from him (有水皆含月 : All the waters contain the moon) in her last major work, Taking Light from Each Other.

+In the 1960s and 1970s Burden had a romantic relationship with diplomat Charles W. Yost.